 - Write down all the cleaning that you normally do in the room you are in.
 Things like dusting, sweeping, etc. This is your maintenance list.

 - Add on any tasks that you like to have done but never really have the time for.
 Things like wash the floor rugs or wipe down the ceiling fans.
 This is your cleaning wish list.

 - Finally, fill in any tasks that you may have missed.
 The best way to do this is to start at the floor and work your way up to the ceiling.
 Use your eyes to look at everything taking it all in.
 Don’t miss a chore thinking you will remember.
 Write it all done.
 Everything.

 This part is going to take some time so you may want to do a few rooms a day until your list is completed.

 The list for each room needs to be complete so your master list is complete.
-That way you will know all the things are getting done and you can finally put cleaning your home on autopilot.
+That way you will know all the cleaning chores are getting done routinely and you can finally put cleaning your home on autopilot where it belongs.

 Step #2.
 Hit Every Single Room

-This is important if you want this system to work.
-That means you want to make a list for the linen closet, the basement, the garage, the back porch.
+This is an important tip to keep in mind if you truly want this system to work effectively.
+That means you may want to make a list for your linen closet, the basement if you have one, the garage, and even the back porch.

 Step #3.
 Prioritize